brittlewis12/witness-budgets/witness-budgets-v3.md

 - Some optimization existence theorems (classical proofs exist, but algorithms often computable)

 **Tier 3: Appears to need AC, actually works at C0–C2**
-- Most undergraduate analysis (completeness, sequential compactness)
+- Much of standard undergraduate analysis when reformulated with explicit moduli (completeness, sequential compactness)
-- Differential equations (existence/uniqueness for nice cases)
+- Differential equations (existence/uniqueness for nice cases with constructive inputs)
-- Probability theory (much standard work on separable spaces uses ACω/DC; some advanced results need stronger choice)
+- Probability theory (on separable spaces, many standard constructions use ACω/DC; some advanced results need stronger choice)
 - Most numerical mathematics (inherently finite-dimensional or countable)

-**The measurement challenge:** We'll formalize theorems in targeted domains (optimization, separable analysis) and measure what percentage achieve C0–C2 with explicit moduli.
+**The measurement challenge:** This hypothesis could be tested by formalizing representative theorems in targeted domains (optimization, separable analysis) and measuring what percentage achieve C0–C2 with explicit moduli.

 ### 5.2 Case Study 1: Hahn-Banach Theorem